a brief biography

-I was born and brought up in London, with interludes in Manhattan and Brussels, and I read Drama & Theatre Arts at the University of Birmingham.
+I was born and brought up in London, with interludes in Manhattan and Brussels, and I then studied Drama & Theatre Arts at the University of Birmingham.

-I was awarded a PhD in Creative Writing from Goldsmiths in 2010, and until recently I was an Associate Lecturer in Creative Writing with the Open University.
-I've taught workshops and courses in writing from Christchurch New Zealand to Milton Keynes.
-I also work one-to-one with writers as an editor and mentor: for more on this see This Itch of Writing: the studio.
-As a Royal Literary Fund Fellow at Goldsmiths, and now the Royal College of Music, I work with academic writing.
+I was awarded a PhD in Creative Writing by Goldsmiths in 2010, and until recently I was an Associate Lecturer in Creative Writing with the Open University.
+I've taught workshops and courses in writing from Aberyswyth to Zurich, and I also enjoy chairing events.
+As a Royal Literary Fund Fellow at Goldsmiths, and then at the Royal College of Music, I have also worked on academic writing with students, post-graduates and staff at all levels.
+These days I chiefly I work one-to-one with writers as an editor and mentor: for more on this see Teaching & Mentoring.

 I enjoy photography, cooking and failing to stop buying books; for more about me, click here.